rohan843/CTFs/picoCTF_268_File_types/README.md

 ---

 After decompression, I got a `gzip` data, but on decompressing it, I get an error that there's an unknown suffix.
 It's possible that the file is corrupted.
 I'll try some methods to correct that.

+---

+The issue was in the extension.
+I renamed the file to have an extension of `.gz` and it extracted a file that came out to be `lzip` compressed data.